KuangshiAi/KuangshiAi.github.io/_news/announcement_3.md

 related_posts: false
 ---

-One paper was accepted by ACL 2025 findings!
+One paper accepted to ACL 2025 findings!